Compare Extended-Stay Hotels Total Value: Parking, Laundry, Breakfast & Snacks (2026)

 Vinyl Plank vs. Laminate Flooring Cost in 2026: Which Is Better Value?

 Vinyl Plank vs. Laminate Flooring: Cost Comparison for 2026 Vinyl plank (LVP) costs $3-$10 per square foot installed in 2026, while laminate runs $3-$14/sq ft -- making their mid-range pricing nearly identical at $5-$8/sq ft.
 The critical difference is water resistance: LVP is 100% waterproof, making it safe for kitchens, bathrooms, and basements.
 Laminate's wood-fiber core swells when exposed to standing water, limiting it to dry rooms.
 For a 500 sq ft project, both run $1,500-$4,000 at mid-range.
-I installed both materials in over twenty homes across the Lehigh Valley last year.
+Both materials show up in over twenty homes across the Lehigh Valley in a given year.
 The project that illustrates the difference best was a split-level in Allentown where the homeowner put laminate on the main floor and LVP in the finished basement.
 Eight months later, a washing machine hose leaked on the main floor.
 The laminate buckled in a 4x6 foot area -- $800 to tear out and replace.
-The basement LVP?
-The...
+The basement...

 Vinyl vs. Wood Fence Cost in 2026: Which Is the Better Investment?

 Vinyl vs. Wood Fence: Cost, Maintenance & Durability Compared (2026) A 200-linear-foot wood fence (pressure-treated pine) costs $4,000-$7,000 installed in 2026, while the same length in vinyl runs $6,000-$12,000.
 But over 20 years, vinyl's near-zero maintenance flips the equation: wood's total cost of ownership reaches $10,000-$23,000, while vinyl lands at $7,000-$14,000.
 The cheaper fence on day one is often the more expensive fence over its lifetime.
-Three years ago I replaced 180 feet of rotting pressure-treated pine fence at a remodel project in Beaverton, Oregon.
+A 180-foot rotting pressure-treated pine fence replacement at a remodel project in Beaverton, Oregon shows how this plays out.
 The original fence was nine years old.
-The posts had gone soft at the base, two panels were warped beyond repair, and the homeowner had skipped staining for five consecutive years.
+The posts had gone soft at the base, two panels were warped beyond repair, and staining had been skipped for five consecutive years.
 The replacement cost $5,400 in materials and labor -- nearly what the original fence cost to install.
-That job changed how I talk to clients about fencing.
 Upfront cost is one number.
-The number...
+The number that matters is what gets spent over the full life of...

 Wood vs. Aluminum Pergola Cost in 2026 (Full Comparison)